Safety measures Mask use

 The University of Manitoba is partnering with the Province for the distribution of rapid test kits.
 Rapid test kits will be available at the mask distribution tables until supplies run out.

 UM is not mandating a requirement to rapid test but rather providing the UM community with rapid tests to make it easier for faculty/staff/students to test at home if you are feeling symptomatic and therefore not coming to campus sick.

 Employees can obtain rapid test kits from their faculties and units, which purchase them by ordering through EPIC.

-Students can pick up masks at distribution sites on Fort Garry and Bannatyne campuses, which will all be open September 1 to 16 from 7 a.m. to 3 pm.:
+Students can pick up masks at distribution sites on Fort Garry campus, which will all be open January 9 to 13 from 7:30 a.m. to 1:30 p.m.:

-- Fort Garry campus: Machray Hall, UMSU Service Centre, Engineering Complex, Drake Centre, Fletcher Argue Building, Extended Education Complex.
+- Fort Garry campus: Machray Hall, UMSU University Centre, Engineering Complex, Fletcher Argue Building, Frank Kennedy.

 Staff should contact their units, faculties or departments for masks.

 Physical distancing is required only in food-designated areas.
 No physical distancing is required in any classroom or workplace or other general on-campus spaces.